 Read film synopses here

-Throughout the exhibit, patrons are invited to be part of the experience, by donating plants and cuttings to create a living space with us.
+Throughout the exhibition, visitors are invited to be part of the experience by donating plants or cuttings to create a living space with us.

-The program will culminate in a community screening event of Yana Djamaga Ganji / Walk Good Fire by Clancy Walker and Adam Nye in early April (details and free tickets to be released soon).
-The event will include an introductory short ‘Outpicker’ by local filmmaker Le Luo.
+The program will culminate in a community screening on 4 April of Yana Djamaga Ganji / Walk Good Fire by Clancy Walker and Adam Nye and Outpicker, an introductory short by local filmmaker Le Luo.
 Attendees will be welcome to take home an exhibition plant with them.
+Tickets will be available in March.

 ABOUT ENVIRONMENTAL FILMS AUSTRALIA